facebookarchive/caffe2/_docs/tutorial-basics-of-caffe2.md

-You might have boserved a few differences from the earlier `core.CreateOperator` call.
+You might have observed a few differences from the earlier `core.CreateOperator` call.
 Basically, when we have a net, you can direct create an operator *and* add it to the net at the same time using Python tricks: essentially, if you call `net.SomeOp` where SomeOp is a registered type string of an operator, this essentially gets translated to
 ```
 op = core.CreateOperator("SomeOp", ...)
 net.Proto().op.append(op)